-The clinical goal in treating anal fissures is to reduce the pain associated with the fissure long enough for it to heal naturally and prevent the patient from having to resort to surgery.
+Presently, there are no FDA-approved drugs of which we are aware for the treatment of anal fissure in the U.S. The clinical goal in treating anal fissures is to reduce the pain associated with the fissure long enough for it to heal naturally and prevent the patient from having to resort to surgery.
 Currently, most physicians start treatment with diet modification, fiber, sitz baths and stool softeners.
-If these conservative treatments fail, physicians proceed to pharmacologic therapy, prescribing topical steroids or by directing special pharmacies to create compounded topical formulations by mixing raw diltiazem, and in some cases nifedipine, another calcium-channel blocker, or nitroglycerin, into a cream, ointment or gel for topical use by fissure patients.
+If these conservative treatments fail, physicians proceed to pharmacologic therapy, prescribing topical steroids or by directing special pharmacies to create compound topical formulations by mixing raw diltiazem, and in some cases nitroglycerin, into a cream for topical use by fissure patients.
 If these pharmacologic treatments fail to manage the pain, physicians consider, and often perform, surgery.
 In some instances, physicians initially prescribe pharmacologic therapy in addition to conservative treatments; in other instances because of the severe pain, they initially perform surgery.

 The purpose of surgery is to reduce hypertonia of the IAS by either manual dilatation or lateral sphincterotomy.
 Both procedures are highly successful in relieving the pain and promoting healing of fissures.
 Although a relatively simple and effective surgical procedure, lateral sphincterotomy is also associated with short-term mild-to-moderate fecal incontinence.
 This is not an insignificant adverse effect and can become permanent or at least chronic in a fairly high percentage of patients.
-Studies have shown 6 - 8% of patients had incontinence to flatus or minor fecal soiling at a time greater than five years after surgery.
-In another study, at a mean follow-up time of 66.6 months (range 30 - 84 months), 10% of patients who had a lateral internal sphincterotomy were incontinent.
+Studies have shown 6-8% of patients had incontinence to flatus or minor fecal soiling at a time greater than five years after surgery.
+In another study, at a mean follow-up time of 66.6 months (range 30-84 months), 10% of patients who had a lateral internal sphincterotomy were incontinent.

-Over the last decades, Cellegy Pharmaceuticals, Inc., a drug developer (acquired by ProStrakan Group plc, which is a wholly owned subsidiary of Kyowa Hakko Kirin Co.
-Ltd.), attempted to gain FDA approval for the topical treatment of anal fissures with nitroglycerin, an agent that reduces IAS and anal fissure pain.
+Over the last decades, a drug developer attempted to gain FDA approval for the topical treatment of anal fissures with nitroglycerin, an agent that reduces IAS and anal fissure pain.
 Early attempts to develop nitroglycerin utilizing a healing endpoint failed as it was discovered most fissures will heal naturally if the patient can endure the pain for the first several weeks of the disorder.
 However, it was discovered during development that lowering IAS hypertonia did have a significant benefit in reducing the pain associated with anal fissures.
-Cellegy's subsequent multiple pivotal studies with pain as a primary endpoint demonstrated a 33% reduction in pain scores in patients with baseline pain score > 48 (1 - 100 mm on the visual analog scale, or VAS).
-However because Cellegy did not use minimum pain scores as an inclusion criteria, the overall effect was diluted to 22%.
-In addition, 63% of subjects reported headaches, which is a known systemic side effect of nitroglycerin.
+The subsequent pivotal studies with pain as a primary endpoint demonstrated a 33% reduction in pain scores in patients with baseline pain score > 48 (1 - 100 mm on the visual analog scale, or VAS).
+However because the developer did not use minimum pain scores as an inclusion criteria, the overall effect was diluted to 22%.
+In addition, 64% of subjects reported headaches, which is a known systemic side effect of nitroglycerin.
 The FDA denied its approval, concluding that the risk benefit ratio for nitroglycerin as topical treatment for anal fissure pain was not favorable due to the modest overall effect and high incidence of systemic side effects.
-Subsequently Cellegy (now ProStrakan) conducted an additional clinical trial in anal fissures which was filed with the FDA in 2009.
-ProStrakan received a complete response letter for this new NDA in April 2010, because of issues with statistical significance, according to ProStrakan.
-However, ProStrakan filed a response to these concerns and, in late June 2011, received approval for the product (Rectiv, a 0.4% concentration of nitroglycerin in ointment) to be applied twice daily for the treatment of pain associated with chronic anal fissures, for up to three weeks duration.
-This product has been marketed in the U.K. and other European countries and elsewhere since 2007.
-The professional label in Europe, which is a summary of product characteristics, lists headaches as being very common with a 63% incidence of which 45% were moderate or severe, in three pivotal trials.
-The U.S. label lists headaches as occurring in 64% of patients, with 938 headaches occurring in 79 patients, in one pivotal trial.

 We have planned a clinical program that focuses on pain as the primary endpoint and includes only patients who have adequate pain scores on entry into the studies, which we believe will avoid the modest effects seen in these earlier studies.
-In addition, based on results of previously published trials (such as Kocher et al. 2002; see Table 1 below), we believe that the side effects of diltiazem cream are likely to be substantially less than those observed with topical nitroglycerin, which primarily were headaches.
+In addition, based on results of previously published trials (such as Kocher et al. 2002; see Table 1 below), we believe that the side effects of diltiazem cream are likely to be less than those observed with topical nitroglycerin, which primarily were headaches.